 - Passed to passing (for rearward passage of lines).

 - Left to right.

 - Rearward to forward.

 All units take immediate action to restore lost communications.
 These responsibilities apply to establishing liaison between headquarters.

 c.
 Sound and Visual.
-Sound and visual signals may be included in unit SOPs.
+Sound and visual signals may be included in signal operating instructions (SOI) extracts or unit SOPs.
 Sound signals include metal-on-metal, vehicle horns, whistles, and bells.
 Visual signals include lights, flags, arm-and-hand signals, and pyrotechnics.

 d.
 Telephone Lines.
 Commercial telephone lines can be used with permission of higher headquarters.
 If used, it should be assumed the enemy can monitor all calls made using commercial telephone lines.

 e.
 Radio.
 Radio should not be the primary means of communication until after the unit makes contact.

 f.
 Army Tactical Command and Control System.
 The principal ATCCS automation components of the ABCS are—

 g.
 Force XXI Battle Command Brigade and Below.
 FBCB2 is common to all aspects of the digitized battlefield; selected individuals in all platoons and company teams have one.
 It is in most C2 platforms and TOCs.